six0four/ceng317/2020projects/07.SDcard/README.md

 	6. Manufacturer: Hirose Electric
 	7. Package:
 4. Specifications
     1. What does it sense/effect?
+It can interface with an SD card to read and write data.
 	2. How accurate is it?
+Reliability is around ______ cycles.
     3. Voltage range:
 	4. Current draw:
 	5. Protocol: SPI